Research Topics

 Three actions that summarize all counterfactual explanations.

-(2024).
-GLANCE - Global Actions in a Nutshell for Counterfactual Explainability.
+(2026).
+GLANCE: Global Actions in a Nutshell for Counterfactual Explainability.
+The Fortieth AAAI Conference on Artificial Intelligence (AAAI-26).

 Example-Based Explanations